 In any event, with Lolotte apparently dead, much of the despair that once hovered over Tamir has flown away.
-With her passing, the curious architecture and quaint places of the land have caught the imagination of folks who travel the world for amusement.
+With her passing, the curious architecture and quaint places of the land have caught the imagination of folks who travel the world The World of Daventry for amusement.
 Many tourists and adventurers are drawn there, so perhaps someday we will finally learn what really lies on the other side of the Impossible Mountains.

 As for the rest of my world, little is known beyond the occasional strange tales of wanderers from unknown parts, the ravings of shipwrecked sailors, and the wild tales gasped out by those who have staggered out of mountains or deserts or the darkest of caves.
-I have heard tales of the Green Isles where the women are said to be the fairest in the entire multiverse.
 I have been told of a place where the oceans are red and the sands blue.
 Some claim to have seen islands that do not float in the waves, but hover above them; enchanted islands, perhaps the homes of great wizards.
 These I have placed on my map, convinced of their existence.